Using the JDBC Driver

 This section provides quick start instructions for making a simple connection to a SQL Server database by using the Microsoft JDBC Driver for SQL Server.
 Before you connect to a SQL Server database, SQL Server must first be installed on either your local computer or a server, and the JDBC driver must be installed on your local computer.

 The JDBC driver is not part of the Java SDK.
-If you want to use it, you must set the classpath to include the sqljdbc.jar file or the sqljdbc4.jar file.
-If the classpath is missing an entry for sqljdbc.jar or sqljdbc4.jar, your application will throw the common "Class not found" exception.
+If you want to use it, you must set the classpath to include the sqljdbc.jar file, sqljdbc4.jar file, or the sqljdbc41.jar file.
+If the classpath is missing an entry for sqljdbc.jar, sqljdbc4.jar, or sqljdbc41.jar your application will throw the common "Class not found" exception.

-The sqljdbc.jar file and sqljdbc4.jar file are installed in the following location:
+The sqljdbc.jar file, sqljdbc4.jar file, or sqljdbc41.jar file are installed in the following location:

 The following is an example of the CLASSPATH statement that is used for a Windows application: